 What is the difference between OVI and Reckless Operation?

 An OVI is generally considered to be a more serious offense than a Reckless Operation citation.
 While Reckless Operation can apply to poor driving, it can sometimes apply in alcohol or substance related cases.
-Under the Ohio Revised Code, a standard OVI conviction carries six (6) points on your Ohio Drivers License, whereas this version of Reckless Operation generally carries only four (4) points on your Ohio Driver’s License.
+Under the Ohio Revised Code, a standard OVI conviction carries six (6) points on your Ohio Driver’s License, whereas Reckless Operation may carry only four (4) points on your Ohio Driver’s License.
 Both are moving violations.
 Depending on the circumstances, the Prosecutor may offer a reduced charge of Reckless Operation (Misdemeanor 2nd Degree) in an OVI case for reasons such as evidentiary concerns or if the driver had a blood alcohol content barely over the legal limit.
 While the maximum amount of fines and jail time may be less regarding Reckless Operation, as compared to an OVI, harsh penalties can still be had.
-Before accepting any plea offer, you should consult with a skilled Toledo, Ohio OVI Defense Attorney.
-Loosely speaking, in many jurisdictions both OVI and Reckless Operation may be considered when a court looks at one’s prior driving record.
+Before accepting any plea offer, you should consult with an experienced Toledo, Ohio OVI Defense Attorney.
+In many jurisdictions both OVI and Reckless Operation may be considered when a court looks at one’s prior driving record.